dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/overview.md

 Frequently, word processors and other applications that involve printing will provide the option to display a message to users that a print job is complete.
 You can provide this functionality in your Windows Forms by handling the <xref:System.Drawing.Printing.PrintDocument.EndPrint> event of the <xref:System.Drawing.Printing.PrintDocument> component.

  The following procedure requires that you've created a Windows-based application with a <xref:System.Drawing.Printing.PrintDocument> component on it.
-Following procedure is the standard way of enabling printing from a Windows-based application.
+The procedure given below is the standard way of enabling printing from a Windows-based application.
 For more information about printing from Windows Forms using the <xref:System.Drawing.Printing.PrintDocument> component, see [How to: Create Standard Windows Forms Print Jobs](../../../framework/winforms/advanced/how-to-create-standard-windows-forms-print-jobs.md).

 ### To complete a print job